w3f/Grants-Program/applications/paraport_m1.md

 - **Retry Mechanism**: Develop functionality to identify and restart failed teleport operations with error handling.
 - **Transaction Reset**: Design functionality to reset failed transactions to their initial state for retry attempts.

+### 3b.
+Hydration Parachain Integration
+- **Chain Configuration**: Set up Hydration parachain configuration within the ParaPort system, including RPC endpoints and network identifiers.
+- **Token Support**: Add support for native token on the Hydration parachain.
+- **Cross-Chain Routes**: Establish and test cross-chain routes between Hydration and other supported chains (Polkadot relay chain).
+- **Fee Calculation**: Implement accurate fee calculation for transfers to and from the Hydration parachain.
+- **Example Implementation**: Create a reference implementation showcasing cross-chain operations with Hydration.
+- **Documentation**: Provide specific documentation for Hydration integration and use cases.

 ## Future Plans 🔭

 After successfully implementing ParaPort's core bridging functionalities, our focus will shift toward the following expansions and improvements: